AI-TOOLKIT/VoiceBridge/README.md

 You can find a lot of important information in the [VoiceBridge Wiki](https://github.com/AI-TOOLKIT/VoiceBridge/wiki)!

-VoiceBridge can be considered to be the MS Windows counterpart of KALDI (speech recognition software for Unix like operating systems) with the following differences and extensions:
+VoiceBridge can be considered as the MS Windows counterpart of KALDI (speech recognition software for Unix like operating systems) with the following differences and extensions:

 1. VoiceBridge is C++ only code without any scripts.
 Kaldi depends heavily on several scripting languages (Bash, Perl, and Python).